From Hyderabad to Kashmir: The story of a thief turned jihadi

 Sources said that he had stolen gold and some money before he arrived in Hyderabad.
 After a brief stay in Hyderabad, he headed to Kashmir, where he joined the terror group affiliated to the Al-Qaeda.

 The inquiry conducted by the police further revealed that he was involved in four cases of theft in 2007.
-However he was acquitted in all case in the year 2009.
+However, he was acquitted in all case in the year 2009.

 He was a habitual offender, the police said.
 He was also rusticated from school after he was caught stealing.
 He studied at the Atomic Energy School in Aswapuram at the Chandragonda village in Kothagudem between 1994 and 2007.

 After he was rusticated, his parents enrolled him in a Madrasa in Bhadrachalam.
-Later on he joined the KDR Government Polytechnic College.
+Later on, he joined the KDR Government Polytechnic College.
 He managed to complete his diploma course.

 The police suspect that his radicalisation took place at the Madrasa.
 He stayed there with two persons who had converted to Islam.
 He turned very religious and was encouraged to understand Islam better.
 He also participated in a mission to understand the teachings of Islam better.